simelation/simhub-plugins/packages/slipro-plugin/README.md

 ## Configuration

 Configuration is available in SimHub at `Additional Plugins` then the `SLI-Pro Plugin` tab.
-It's not very pretty yet, as this is my first foray in to WPF...

 ### Segment display switching